ausgerechnet/spheroscope/README.md

 [cwb-ccc](https://pypi.org/project/cwb-ccc/), which runs multiply anchored CQP queries.

+## Prerequisites ##
+You will need a working installation of the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/), a CWB-indexed corpus, as well as word embeddings for most of what this app offers.
+The python3 dependencies will be installed automatically if you follow the setup guide below.

 ## Setup ##
 We use `pipenv` for dependency management.
 Install `pipenv` via `pip`: